 - a.
 Khaki pants (see above) or shorts - b.
 Brown or black leather belt (see above) - c.
-Dennis Uniform navy polo with the GSB emblem sewn over the heart.
-Shirts must be from Dennis uniforms or be - d. identical to them. - e.
-Dennis Uniform gray crew neck or hoodie sweatshirt with GENEVA on front. - f.
-Navy or white socks with no logos - g.
+Dennis Uniform navy polo with the GSB emblem sewn over the heart to be worn tucked in.
+Shirts must be from Dennis uniforms or be identical to them - d.
+Dennis Uniform gray crew neck or hoodie sweatshirt with GENEVA or LOGIC on front - e.
+Navy or white socks with no logos, no-show socks are not allowed - f.
 NOTE: No other sweatshirts may be worn.
-Hoods may not be worn in class. - h.
-Brown or black leather dress shoes with non-slip soles.
-Sperry Topsiders are a popular choice.
-Boots may be worn under pants with pant legs worn out. - i.
-NOTE: No sneaker or athletic style shoes, no Hey Dudes.
+Hoods may not be worn in class - g.
+Brown or black leather dress shoes with non-slip soles (Sperry Topsiders are a popular choice).
+Boots may be worn under pants with pant legs worn out - h.
+NOTE: No sneakers or athletic style shoes, no Hey Dudes